carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/README.md

 While styles are included as part of the web components, setting up Sass toolchain is often useful for styling your contents.

-To use Sass, You can add Sass toolchain to your module bundler.
+To use Sass, you can add a Sass toolchain to your module bundler.
 A couple of key settings needed in the Sass toolchain are:

 1. [`autoprefixer`](https://github.com/postcss/autoprefixer).
 This is a requirement for using Carbon core Sass code.